• Advertise

 While we love a DIY beauty moment, it is not recommended anybody tries BIAB at home.
 It is a professional product, and you deserve a treat, so leave this one to the pros!
 You can make like Saoirse Ronan and book in with Tropical Popical if you’re in Dublin.
 There’s also Effie’s, Nilo, and Polished but be sure to check locally because a lot of regional artists offer BIAB services at their own salons.

-Main photo by Kris Atomic on Unsplash
+Main photo by Caroline Badran on Unsplash.

 READ MORE